rsocket/rsocket-js/docs/03-flowable-api.md

 ### subscribe() (method)

-Connects the `Future` to a subscriber of values.
+Connects the `Single` to a subscriber of values.
 Unlike `Flowable`, subscribe also implicitly indicates demand. `PartialSubscriber` differs from `Subscriber` only in that methods are optional.